ninoangeloty/Iress.Exam/README.md

 # HOW TO USE
 Open the solution using Visual Studio and Rebuild the application.
 Run the solution with the Iress.Client set as Startup Project.
 Enter the robot commands through the console application.

+Unit tests can be found at Iress.Tests project.

 # NOTES
 The solution is built using .Net Core 3.1.